-McMichael, a 6’0”, 180lb, left-handed forward, was selected by the Washington Capitals in the first round (25th overall) of the 2019 NHL Entry Draft.
-The 20-year-old Ajax, Ontario native has spent the last three seasons playing for the London Knights of the OHL and the Hershey Bears of the AHL.
-McMichael signed a three-year entry-level deal with the Capitals on July 12, 2019 for $925,000 AAV.
+McMichael, 22, is a 6’0”, 180lb, left-handed forward, selected by the Washington Capitals in the first round (25th overall) of the 2019 NHL Entry Draft.
+The Ajax, Ontario native signed a three-year entry-level deal with the Capitals on July 12, 2019 for $925,000 AAV.
 With two entry-level slides, he will be a restricted free agent at the end of the 2023-24 season.

 The 2017-2018 season, McMichael’s rookie campaign in the OHL, was relatively pedestrian (for him).
 He registered just eight goals and eight assists in 60 games for a .26 points per game average.
 He recorded just 67 shots for a shooting percentage of 11.9% for the season.